PrinceCuet77/Hyperledger-Fabric/docs/source/Fabric-FAQ.rst

   Do the orderers see the transaction data?

 :Answer:
-  No, the orderers only order transactions, they do not open the transactions.
+  Orderers receive endorsed transactions that are submitted from application clients.
+The endorsed payload contains the chaincode execution results including the ReadSet and WriteSet information.
+The orderers only validate the submitter's identity and order transactions, they do not open the endorsed transactions.

   If you do not want the data to go through the orderers at all, then utilize the private data feature of Fabric.
 Alternatively, you can hash or encrypt the data in the client application before calling chaincode.
 If you encrypt